christinerose/gibbr.org/blog/hillingar/index.md

 However this doesn't address project dependancies...

-(library)
+this is basicaly making nix handle library dependandices with a version solver

+---

-// sat solver even required?
+Another approach makes consuder if a complicated version solver is even required?

 https://research.swtch.com/version-sat